Bourbon County, Kansas Border Troubles

 Missouri Border Ruffians

 This Battle of Middle Creek, although not very important in itself, has an interesting sequel.
-The parties engaged in it on the pro-slavery side, who were not taken prisoners, made the best time possible – -some to Missouri, others to Fort Scott, imagining themselves closely and hotly pursued the whole distance by the “Abolitionists.”
+The parties engaged in it on the pro-slavery side, who were not taken prisoners, made the best time possible — some to Missouri, others to Fort Scott, imagining themselves closely and hotly pursued the whole distance by the “Abolitionists.”

-Those who took to their heels arrived home about midnight yelling: “The Free-State men are upon us; the Free-State men are upon us; the buildings will be burned,” etc. The surprise was so sudden that resistance on the part of those who had remained at home would have proved of little account, and their only salvation was to save what they could and make the best of it.
-A party consisting of five or six families, with Colonel H. T. Wilson as the pilot, started for Mr. Brantley’s residence about one-half mile from the Fort.
+Those who took to their heels arrived home about midnight, yelling: “The Free-State men are upon us; the Free-State men are upon us; the buildings will be burned,” etc. The surprise was so sudden that resistance on the part of those who had remained at home would have proved of little account, and their only salvation was to save what they could and make the best of it.
+A party consisting of five or six families, with Colonel H.T.
+Wilson as the pilot, started for Mr. Brantley’s residence about one-half mile from the Fort.
 They found Mr. Brantley’s family in bed, fast asleep.
-Still, when awakened by the voice of Colonel Wilson asking for shelter, Mr. Brently concluded that something of unusual importance was on foot and so jumped up and opened the door when a general inpouring took place.
+Still, when awakened by the voice of Colonel Wilson asking for shelter, Mr. Brently concluded that something of unusual importance was afoot and jumped up and opened the door, at which a general inpouring took place.
 The room was soon filled with frightened women and crying children.
 Confusion was no name for it.
 Mr. Brantley’s sons were at the Fort, but when the Free-State men were announced, they hastened home to alarm the household and to prepare for a fight.
-They reached home shortly after the arrival of the Colonel’s party and brought the report that everything was being destroyed and that this was their next point of attack.
+They reached home shortly after the Colonel’s party arrived, bringing the report that everything was being destroyed and that this was their next target.
 What was to be done?
 Destruction and death stared them in the face.
 One of the ladies suggested a season of prayer.
 A circle was formed, and Mr. Brantley, a very devoted Baptist, commenced to pray.
 We will leave them on their knees, return to the Fort, and see what became of the other people.

 After this scare, it was thought best by those having families here to send them away.
 George W. Jones, who hailed from South Carolina, actively participated in this movement.
-He owned a large wagon with a capacity a capacity for many.
+He owned a large wagon with a capacity for many.
 He “took in” all the women and children in the country, who had no other means at their command, and started for the States, drawn by four yoke of oxen.”

 Free State Hotel in Fort Scott, Kansas courtesy the National Park Service.